 In Victoria, the Koori court is a separate division of the Magistrates Court, County Court and Children’s Court, which exists to provide more inclusive and culturally appropriate sentencing outcomes to Aboriginal defendants.
 Koori Court hearings involve Koori Elders, Respected Persons, the Court Officer and the defendants’ families.
-The court seeks to impose orders that are culturally appropriate and to assist the Indigenous defendants to address the causes of their offending.
+The court seeks to impose orders that are culturally appropriate and to help the indigenous defendants to address the causes of their offending.
 The Koori Court was established as a division of the Magistrates Court in 1989.
 A Koori division of the Children’s Court was established in 2005 and of the Country Court in 2008.

 Who can use the Koori Court?